The Coddling of the American Mind

 In Chapter Two of Democracy in America Tocqueville laments the way that individualism—an idea at the heart of American democracy—destroys a citizen’s appreciation of the past.

 “Among democratic nations,” he wrote, “new families are constantly springing up, others are constantly falling away, and all that remain change their condition; the woof of time is every instant broken and the track of generations effaced.
-Those who went before are soon forgotten; those […]
+Those who went before are soon forgotten; those who will […]

 Read the Full Article